What to Do When a Predictive Alert Sounds the Alarm

 Bank Balance Alert

 One handy Alert can focus on future bank balances.
-Yes, it is fairly basic but almost always critical.
+It’s fairly basic, but almost always critical.
 For example you can set it to send an email should future balances, given current levels and projected activity, go below £5,000.
 We would advise that you add a threshold limit so you will be warned if you go within 20% of this, but the amount can be anything you choose.

 Recruitment of New Sales Staff Alert